scottmai/trojan-dining/README.md

     - \[Mac/linux]: `source env/bin/activate`
     - \[Windows]: `./env/Scripts/activate`

-- Install dependencies:
-    - \[Mac/linux]: `pip3 install -r requirements.txt`
+- Install dependencies: `pip3 install -r requirements.txt`
-    - \[Windows]: `pip install -r requirements.txt`

 - If you install any new packages, make sure you activate your virtual environment first and then update the `requirements.txt` file with the new dependencies afterwards.
-This can be performed with the following command:
-    - \[Mac/linux]: `pip3 freeze > requirements.txt`
+This can be performed with the following command: `pip freeze > requirements.txt`
-    - \[Windows]: `pip freeze > requirements.txt`

 ## Usage